Social media feeds

 • Pinterest (No cupcake recipes.
 No hairstyles.
 Just guy stuff.)

 • About.me (More of the same about me, but I'm OK with that.)

 • Goodreads (iNow read these on my iPad.)

 The first time I heard the word "blog" I had no idea what it was.
 A blue dog, maybe.
 Then I realized it was a place to write stories, and I was all about being a blogger.
 I like writing stories, and here was my opportunity, non-vetted, open and free.
 No bloody editors, no limits on length, no subject restrictions.
 It was perfect, because I truly believe that everybody's entitled to my opinion.
 Here was my venue to voice it.
 Or venues.
 Most people have a blog; I have four.
 Five if you count my efforts at Xavier.
 I can't help myself.

-Waffles At 10,000 Feet: A look at my voyages to Jackson Hole and my quest to eat at Corbet's Cabin, restaurant 10,000 feet atop Rendezvous Mountain that specializes in—you guessed it—waffles.
+Waffles At 10,000 Feet: A look at my voyages to Jackson Hole and my quest to eat at Corbet's Cabin, a restaurant 10,000 feet atop Rendezvous Mountain that specializes in—you guessed it—waffles.

 What I've Learned About Life: A list of 50-plus things I've learned (I hope) about life.
-I put this together for my 50th birthday.

 What I've Learned About Religion: A list of 50-plus things I've learned (I hope) about religion.
-I put this together for my 50th birthday.

 It Seems to Me: Stories about life, death, people, places, things, whatever it seems to me would be interesting to write about.